-Using conductive thread sewn into felt fabrics, students will learn about circuitry and the power of the invisible electron in this highly unique program.
+Using conductive thread sewn into felt fabric, students will learn about electricity and the power of the invisible electron in this unique Art+Science program.

-Students will design, decorate and sew a useable felt pillow that they wire themselves using conductive thread and LED’s that can be turned on and off with a fabric button they make themselves.
+Students will design, decorate and sew a usable felt pillow that they wire themselves using conductive thread and LEDs that can be turned on and off with a fabric button they make themselves.

-- Students will learn basic circuitry, what makes a circuit, how to connect battery to output source-the LED, how to make an on/off button.
+- Students will learn basic circuitry, what makes a circuit, how to connect battery to output source (the LED), and how to make an on/off button.

 - Students will learn about the nature of electrons, conductivity, resistance.

-- Students will have the opportunity to make creative choices, in the design of their project, such as developing a design, placement of color, shape.
+- Students will have the opportunity to make creative choices in the design of their project, such as developing a design, placement of color, and shape.

 - Students will expand their scope of what is possible in terms of creative expression and applied technology as they combine fiber arts with electronics to create their art project.

 - Students will learn basic hand sewing skills while creating a light-up LED pillow.

 - 4 visits at 45 minutes each

 - Prep hours: 3 hours per classroom

 - Travel from Corvallis

 *Note: This residency employs fine motor skills and works best when volunteer helpers are available in the classroom.

 “Art is a universal language that provides access points to learning, opens doors to self expression and offers opportunities for exploration.
 I teach art because I want students to believe that their ideas are valid and worth exploring and art is a means I can offer to facilitate their discoveries.
 I enter each class, meet every student with the intention that they’ll be inspired by the glow of their own creative courage to carry into their days.” –Victoria Wills